WHAT TO CARRY: THE 10 BACKPACKING & HIKING ESSENTIALS

 Develop the habit of customizing your repair kit for each and every trip.
 For example, there are several items that I carry in a repair kit while on a canoe or kayaking excursion that I would never care to bring on a backpacking trip.
 At the end of the day, it’s hard to beat the versatility of a single folding sheath knife and some duct tape, which find a space in my pack on almost every adventure.

-Carrying the right amount of food for backpacking or hiking is a delicate balance of needing to bring enough to replenish the crazy number of calories burned while on the trail, while not, unnecessarily, weighing yourself down with several days of extra food.
+Carrying the right food to take hiking or backpacking is a delicate balance of needing to bring enough to replenish the crazy number of calories burned while on the trail, while not, unnecessarily, weighing yourself down with several days of extra food.

 A prudent hiker will always carry enough food to survive an additional 24 hours over what is expected on their trip.